-- whether the insured person acquires ownership of the care aid or acquires it on loan; - the referral, if required, stating the indication and, if a referral is required, who should issue it; - prior approval from ZEM, if required (with respect to the initial purchase, a repeat purchase or repairs); - the minimum usage period of the care aid concerned; - the maximum quantities in the case of consumable items; - the maximum reimbursement or statutory personal contribution.
+- whether the insured person acquires ownership of the care aid or acquires it on loan; - the referral, if required, stating the indication and, if a referral is required, who must issue the referral; - prior approval from ZEM, if required (with respect to the initial purchase, a repeat purchase or repairs); - the usage period of the care aid concerned; - the maximum quantities in the case of consumable items; - the maximum reimbursement and statutory personal contribution;

 You can consult the Care Aids Regulations on www.zem.nl/polisvoorwaarden.
-You can also obtain information by phoning ZEM on (071) 5 825 777 or by visiting our shop.
+You can also obtain information by phoning ZEM on +31 (0)71 582 57 77 or by visiting our shop.